 Fax: 029 2066 8935

-The Legal Studies module is designed to provide students with a comprehensive understanding of the court structure, procedures and personnel of the legal system of the UK and the EU.
-Issues also considered are: tort and contractual liability; common law and statutory remedies; and an introduction to employment law.
+The Introduction to Legal Studies module is designed to provide students with a comprehensive understanding of the court structure, procedures and personnel of the legal system of England and Wales and the European Union.
+The Legal Studies course is part of the Pathways to Finance and Accounting programme.

 Did you know that you might be able to take this course for FREE?
 If you receive DWP benefits then you may be eligible for our Fee Waiver scheme.